Easter, our favorite foods traditions in Spain and Portugal

 In Spain, the week leading up to Easter is called Semana Santa (“Holy Week”), which is marked by elaborate processions across cities like Cádiz, Murcia, Málaga, Seville, Zamora, and many others.
 It is common to see the procession of “pasos”, which are lifelike sculptures of the events in the final days of Jesus.
 In Portugal, these “passos” are filled with flowers and lights and are carried by men in tunics and with torches in their hands.

-Since food is such a vital part of the Easter festivities, we wanted to highlight some of the most 14 popular Spanish and Portuguese Easter foods that can be seen on the dinner table during this time.
+Since food is such a vital part of the Easter festivities, we wanted to highlight some of the most 14 popular Spanish and Portuguese Easter foods that can be seen on the dinner table for a traditional Easter lunch.
 No matter if you call it Pascua, Páscoa, Easter, or something else, these dishes are sure to pique your interest.

 1. Mona de Pascua